anviljs/anvil.js/README.md

 Here's the current feature list:

-* 'Compile' CoffeeScript, Stylus, LESS, HAML, Markdown and CoffeeCup
+* 'Compile' CoffeeScript, Stylus, LESS, HAML, Markdown and CoffeeKup
 * Combine resource files into output files via import syntax (varies by language and file type)
 * Compress JS and CSS resources (maybe images one day)
 * Continously perform these steps in the background as files change